 “The new proposed nutritional regimen may not only prevent low-energy fractures among children and young adults, but will also contribute to building the ‘bone bank’,” said lead researcher Vladimir Badmaev, Ph.D., founder of American Medical Holdings.
 “This will help to prevent development of osteoporosis later in life and prevent untoward cardiovascular risk.”

-This is a clarion call for supplements makers to integrate the small dose of 45 mcg—that’s 1,000 less than a milligram—into children’s supplement lines, as well as postmenopausal women’s SKUs.
+This is a clarion call for supplements makers to integrate the small dose of 45 mcg—that’s 1,000 times less than a milligram—into children’s supplement lines, as well as postmenopausal women’s SKUs.